cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/docs/README.md

 #### Preparation of Sequence Data

 * Used [CAFA3 training dataset](https://biofunctionprediction.org/cafa-targets/CAFA3_training_data.tgz).
 It contains :
-    * uniprot_sprot_exp.fasta contains protein sequences of all experimentally annotated proteins, downloaded from the UniProt database in September 2016.Only Swiss-Prot (reviewed) sequences are included (in the fasta format).
+    * uniprot_sprot_exp.fasta contains protein sequences of all experimentally annotated proteins, downloaded from the UniProt database in September 2016.
+Only Swiss-Prot (reviewed) sequences are included (in the .fasta format).
     * uniprot_sprot_exp.txt  contains GO terms with their ontology details

         The experimental annotations (class labels) for these proteins are available in this file in the format: where indicates one of the three GO ontologies: F: molecular function, P: biological process, C: cellular component

-    * Combined the data in two files using accession number of proteins and split the data into 3, based on GO ontologies
+    * we combine the data in two files using accession number of proteins and split the data into 3, based on GO ontologies
-* Seperated the dataset into ontologies which created separate dataset for each ontology
+* Separated the dataset into ontologies which created a separate dataset for each ontology
-* The above created dataset divided into species using the taxID created separate datasets for each species.
+* The above-created dataset divided into species using the taxID created separate datasets for each species.

 ##### Propagation of GO terms
-The ancestors of each GO term was propagated using *[go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo)* file , and added to GO term list in the dataset.
+The ancestors of each GO term were propagated using *[go-basic.obo](http://purl.obolibrary.org/obo/go/go-basic.obo)* file, and added to the GO term list in the dataset.
 The obsolete GO terms were removed.

 #### Preparation of Protein-Protein interactions data(PPI)
-* Prepared the list of proteins in CAFA3 training data set (list of uniprot identifiers).
+* Prepared the list of proteins in the CAFA3 training data set (list of UniProt identifiers).
-* The database that used for collecting PPI data is [STRING](https://string-db.org/) database.
+* The database used for collecting PPI data is the [STRING](https://string-db.org/) database.
-* STRING ID mappings for the Uniport IDs of the protein list created using the [STRING API] ( https://string-db.org/help/api/ ).
-(Enviornment python3).
+* STRING ID mappings for the UniProt IDs of the protein list created using the [STRING API] ( https://string-db.org/help/api/ ).
+(Environment python3).
-* With the collected data PPI input matrix created with the association scores.
+* With the collected data PPI input matrix was created with the association scores.

 ### Combining CNN and RNN